geopm/geopm/docs/source/geopm_time.3.rst

   See also: ``geopm::time_zero_reset()``.

 ``geopm::time_curr()``
-  Returns the current time in seconds since system boot (CLOCK_MONOTONIC_RAW).
+  Returns the current time using Linux CLOCK_MONOTONIC_RAW clock.
 This can be used with geopm_time_to_string() to get a an approximate date string.

 ``geopm::time_curr_real()``
-  Returns the current time in seconds since the epoch (CLOCK_REALTIME).
+  Returns the current time using the Linux CLOCK_REALTIME clock.
 This can be used with geopm_time_real_to_iso_string() for an accurate ISO 8601 standard date string representation.

 ``geopm::time_curr_string()``
-  Returns an accurate ISO 8601 standard date string representation of the current (real) time.
+  Returns an accurate ISO 8601 standard date string representation of the current time using Linux CLOCK_REALTIME clock..

 ``geopm::time_zero_reset()``
   Override the reference time for the ``geopm_time_zero()`` and